ViolaFlower/Re-Console/README.md

 #### Stable builds

-The latest stable releases of Re-Console can be downloaded from our official [Modrinth](https://modrinth.com/modpack/legacy-minecraft) and cases where applicable, [CurseForge](https://legacy.curseforge.com/minecraft/modpacks/re-console) pages.
+The latest stable releases of these modpacks can be found on the [Modrinth Collection](https://modrinth.com/collection/sgxcMC60)

 #### Nightly builds

-Re-Console now has nightly builds, produced after every single commit.
+Re-Console, and affiliated projects, now have nightly builds, produced after every single commit.
 You can download the versions [here](https://github.com/ViolaFlower/Re-Console-Monorepository/actions)

 ### 📬 Reporting Issues